magento/merchdocs/src/sales/invoice-create.md

       - Click **Add Tracking Number**.
       - Enter the tracking information: Carrier, Title, Number

-   - Optionally, generate a partial invoice:
+   - Optionally, generate a partial invoice to create separate (or multiple) invoices for item(s) within an order:

       - In the _Items to Invoice_ section, update the **Qty to Invoice** column to include only specific items on the invoice.
       - Then, click **Update Qty’s**.

         ![]({% link images/images/invoice-items-to-invoice.png %}){: .zoom}
         _Items to Invoice_

+        This allows you to create multiple invoices for one or more items in an order.

 1. If an online payment method was used for the order, set **Amount** to the appropriate option.